The Ultimate Newborn Baby Registry Checklist (Printable Guide)

 Medicine: It’s a good idea to have some baby Tylenol and baby Advil on hand in case the baby comes down with a sudden fever.

-Humidifier: Your baby needs a small amount of moisture in the air for optimal breathing.
+Humidifier: Your baby needs a small number of moisture in the air for optimal breathing.
 In most wintery environments, the air is dry and a cool-mist humidifier will help solve that problem.

 Newborn Registry Must Haves: Bathtime